theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Network/nat.md

 ## NAT

-**Network address translation (NAT)** is a method of remapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.[1]
+**Network address translation (NAT)** is a method of remapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 The technique was originally used to avoid the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced, but could not route the networks address space.
 It has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion.
 One Internet-routable IP address of a NAT gateway can be used for an entire private network.

 ![NAT translation](images/nat_translation.png)